This is a guest post that was originally published by Manas Saloi on LinkedIn.

 5) Avoid inertia.
 The law of inertia states that it is the tendency of an object to resist a change in motion.
 That is, an object at rest will stay at rest, unless it is acted on by an external force.
 Often we keep avoiding tasks which might not appear important at present but skipping them altogether can have major consequences.
 I remember I missed out on getting our credits recharged with our SMS provider.
-We used their to send an OTP (one time password) to our users during the registration process.
-We assumed we had enough left when suddenly one day we woke up to a bunch of one star ratings from our users who were unable to sign up.
+We used them to send an OTP (one-time password) to our users during the registration process.
+We assumed we had enough left when suddenly one day we woke up to a bunch of one-star ratings from our users who were unable to sign up.
 As I already mentioned – the buck stops with you as a PM.
-If a major screw up like this happens own up to your mistake and set up processes to avoid a repeat of the same mistake in the future.
+If a major screw-up like this happens own up to your mistake and set up processes to avoid a repeat of the same mistake in the future.
 Learn to take the blame when things go wrong.

 We had kept the smallest instance even months after going live.

 Even if you are getting all the correct responses on your API calls, you should still check it in action on your app.
 Once one of our devs only checked the change in API response and pushed the app to production.
-But due to some error the same response was not coming on the device.
+But due to some error, the same response was not coming on the device.
 As a PM you are the unofficial QA.
 You have to test the final builds before you release them to production.
-Create have a check list that you go through every single time you’re pushing your app to production to make sure everything is working as expected.
+Have a checklist that you go through every single time you’re pushing your app to production to make sure everything is working as expected.